Japanese restaurants in the City of London provides the type of flavour injection that the Far East fare has become famous for.

-Looking for your soy-mate (sorry, not sorry)?
-There are an abundance of fantastic Japanese restaurants in the City of London and we’re spoilt for choice.
+Looking for your soy-mate?
+There are an abundance of fantastic Japanese joints in the Square Mile and we’re spoilt for choice.

 As the calibre gets stronger we wanted to put a spotlight on the local Asian joints so you can find your favourite.